Skip to main

 Clinical Education in the Master’s Program in Speech-Language Pathology

 Students work under the guidance of experienced and credentialed speech-language pathologists, known as clinical educators or preceptors, who provide supervision, instruction, and mentorship.
-These professionals offer expertise across a wide range of practice areas, such as speech sound disorders, language delays, fluency, voice, cognition, swallowing, augmentative and alternative communication (AAC), and hearing-related services.
+These professionals offer expertise across a wide range of practice areas, including speech-sound disorders, language delays, fluency, voice, cognition, swallowing, augmentative and alternative communication (AAC), and hearing-related services.

 To ensure a comprehensive clinical education, students must complete the following minimum requirements prior to graduation: